grafana/grafana/docs/sources/live/configuration.md

 ### Resource usage

-Each persistent connection will cost some memory on a server.
+Each persistent connection costs some memory on a server.
 Typically, this should be about 50 KB per connection at this moment.
 Thus a server with 1 GB RAM is expected to handle about 20k connections max.
-Each active connection consumes an additional CPU resources since client and server send PING/PONG frames to each other to maintain a connection.
+Each active connection consumes additional CPU resources since the client and server send PING/PONG frames to each other to maintain a connection.

-Of course, it will cost additional CPU as soon as streaming functionality is used.
-The exact CPU resource utilization is hard to estimate since it heavily depends on Grafana Live usage pattern.
+Using the streaming functionality results in additional CPU usage.
+The exact CPU resource utilization can be hard to estimate as it heavily depends on the Grafana Live usage pattern.

 ### Open file limit

 Each WebSocket connection costs a file descriptor on a server machine where Grafana runs.
-Most operating systems has a quite low default limit for the maximum number of descriptors that process can open.
+Most operating systems have a quite low default limit for the maximum number of descriptors that process can open.

 To look at the current limit on Unix run: